Gynecology

 Learn more about gynecologic cancer.

-Regular testing will make the chances of diagnosing one of these diseases early much greater.
+Regular testing increases the chances of diagnosing one of these diseases early.

-Once a gynecologist has examined and diagnosed a problem with your reproductive system, they can discuss the treatment options available.
-Gynecological treatment options range from hormonal related therapies to surgeries such as a hysterectomy or oophorectomy ,which are designed to alter the reproductive system to solve existing health issues.
+Once a gynecologist has examined and diagnosed a problem with your reproductive system, they will discuss the treatment options available to you.
+Gynecological treatment options range from hormonal related therapies to surgeries such as a hysterectomy or oophorectomy, which are designed to alter the reproductive system to solve existing health issues.

 When You Visit a Gynecologist

-After screening for issues and answering any concerns the patient may have, the gynecologist will then review the screening results and advise the patient on the best ways that individual patient can better their reproductive health.
-If a treatment such as medication or surgery is required, the gynecologist will walk the patient through the treatment process and explain each option so that the patient can make the most informed decision to promote their reproductive health.
+After screening for issues and answering any concerns the patient may have, the gynecologist will then review the screening results and advise the best ways that you can better your reproductive health.
+If a treatment such as medication or surgery is required, the gynecologist will walk you through the treatment process and explain each option so that you can make the most informed decision to promote your reproductive health.

 -